Quady Wines; Creating Exceptional Wines in Madera

 Do you love a Dirty Vodka Martini or a Negroni?
-Both of those drinks with vermouth grace almost every cocktail menu we’ve ever perused, but there are so many more you might be missing!
+Both of those drinks with vermouth grace almost every cocktail menu, but there are so many more you might be missing!

-From the history of Vermouth and which cocktails to make with it to delicious recipes that will show you how to incorporate vermouth into recipes for dinner, This Mess is Ours recebtly wrote all about vermouth and how to use it in this in-depth article.
+From the history of vermouth and which cocktails made from vermouth to delicious recipes that will show you how to incorporate vermouth into dishes for dinner, This Mess is Ours recently wrote in-depth about vermouth and how to use it.

 This cocktail combines Quady’s Vya Whisper Dry Vermouth and Sparkling wine from California

 This sensational lemon cocktail is as bright and effervescent as the ocean views you’ll see driving down California SR75 to sunny San Diego.
-If you are a fan of a classic French 75 you will love our So Cal-inspired spin.
-This lemon cocktail calls for Quady’s Vya Whisper Dry Vermouth in place of the gin that is called for in the classic version.
+If you are a fan of a classic French 75, you will love our So Cal-inspired spin.
+This lemon cocktail calls for Quady’s Vya Whisper Dry Vermouth in place of the gin that is in the classic version.

 Quady Dessert Wines:

 There is so much time, effort, and attention to detail that goes into each and every bottle of Quady wines.
 Only the finest quality muscat grapes are used to make their fortified Orange and Black Muscat dessert wines.
 These dessert wines are delightfully aromatic, full-bodied and perfectly balanced to finish clean, not cloyingly sweet.

 - Elysium: A violet-crimson dessert wine that emanates litchi-rose aromas and flavors of cherry & boysenberry, balanced with perfect fruit acidity to finish clean.

 - Essensia: This honey-gold dessert wine delights the palate with orange-apricot-pear notes, balanced with perfect fruit acidity to finish clean.